All Episodes

 I don't disagree with that analysis, although I don't see a path.

-Um Bloomberg telling old people go home and die is not going to resonate with a part of the Democratic base, which is older Americans that were like Well, hang on.
+Bloomberg telling old people go home and die is not going to resonate with a part of the Democratic base, which is older Americans that were like.

 Then it, you know, Bill, his comments.

-Well, here's the problem, though, because the Democratic Party's a coalition party, like the Republican Party is a coalition party.
+Well, here's the problem, though, because the Democratic Party is a coalition party, like the Republican Party is a coalition party.

 A big part of that coalition is older Americans that want Medicare and Social Security.

-And I'm gonna tell you something, Bill, it's not gonna go over well, and it's not going over well.
+It's not going to go over well, and it's not going over well.

-Murder, murderers, and murder victims fit one MO, just one.
+Murderers and murder victims fit one M.O., just one.

-Take the description, zeroxa, pass it out to all cops.
+Take the description, Xeroxa, pass it out to all cops.

-Uh yeah, I only arrested uh minority kids for marijuana.
+Yeah, I only arrested minority kids from marijuana.

 We throw minority kids up against the wall.